shreythecray/ghostifications/blog.md

 This workshop is a hands-on Introduction to APIs workshop meant to help you develop a fundamental understanding of APIs and feel comfortable integrating them into your own projects.

-### Meet Boo!

-Ghostifications is a project I built at Courier to demonstrate how easy it is to integrate notifications into various applications.

-> 👻 Boo, the ghost, can only communicate with the real world through API requests.
-A very peculiar situation, but I don't make the rules.
-The most effective way to communicate with APIs is through notifications: 📧 emails, 💬 text messages, 📲 push notifications, 📳 direct messages, take your pick.

-For this workshop, we will first learn the fundamentals of working with APIs and making GET and POST requests.
-We will then take these skills to build "Ghostifications: Messages from the Afterlife", a simple Node.js project that allows 👻 Boo, the ghost, to communicate with the real world from the afterlife through 📞 notifications.

 ### Why should you care about APIs?

 Building a successful project, whether it is for hackathons or classes, requires three main characteristics: